RetroCro/turtlewow-muted-sounds/README.md

 # What's all muted?
 Various:

-Ambient Sounds - Water, Rain, Trams, City, Zone, Instance, and Looping sound annoyances
+Ambient Sounds - Water, Rain, Trams, City, Zone, Instance.

 Character Sounds - Error Messages for all races female and male.
 When you're spamming buttons and your character won't stop saying "Not Enough Energy" and similar errors.

-Creature Sounds - This includes the very very very annoying MechaStrider sound effect from the repair bot and mount
+Creature Sounds - This includes the very very very annoying MechaStrider sound effect from the repair bot and mount.
+The harvest golem footsteps.
+Many other footsteps.
+Flapping sounds from birds and bird pets.

+Doodad Sounds - Looping sound annoyances.
+Machine shop grinding in your ear sounds, wind mills, tornado, fire pits, torches, sizzles, flys, swarms, chain, steam, drum sounds.

-Interface Sounds - Various sounds related to professions and opening closing game windows such as the bell ringing sound when opening Auction House,
+Interface Sounds - Various sounds related to professions and opening closing game windows such as the bell ringing sound when opening Auction House.

+Item Sounds - That jingle bell ringing sound whever you play a character wearing mail or plate armor.
+HOOOOLY!!!!

 Spells - The very famously annoying Fizzle sounds, more profession sounds, want and auto attack shooting sounds,